vocalodon/dontwi/README.rst

 ======

 dontwi_ is a status transporter script from Mastodon instances to Twitter.
-It transports statuses trigered by your prefered hashtag in Mastodon public time line to a twitter account with `#don_tw` hashtag.
+It transports statuses triggered by your preferred hashtag in Mastodon public timeline to a twitter account with `#don_tw` hashtag.
-It's aime is communication with mastodon users and the twitter's follers.
+Its aim is communication with mastodon users and the Twitter's follers.

 .. _dontwi: https://github.com/vocalodon/dontwi